AdrianoCahete/Powershell.Scripts/README.md

 ## How to Use
 #### Web
 - #####InstagramDownloader
-   :warn: Just work with public profiles.
+   :warning: Just work with public profiles.

    Pass Username parameter and Download folder path (optional).
    This script use the Windows "My Pictures" default folder if download path isn't provided.
-Username folder will be created.
+Username folder will be created automatically if not exist.

    Example:
    `InstagramDownloader -UserName test -$DownloadPath "C:\"`